Mallala Motor Sport Park: Australian Touring Car Championship

 Each year from 1960 to 1968 the Australian Touring Car Championship was contested as single race, with Mallala hosting the title in 1963 on its original 3.38 km (2.1 mi) layout.
 From 1969 onwards the championship was contested over a number of rounds with Mallala hosting a round each year from 1969 to 1971 and from 1989 to 1998.
 From 1972 to 1988 all ATCC rounds in South Australia were held at the Adelaide International Raceway.
 In 1999 the Australian Touring Car Championship was renamed to the Shell Championship Series with all South Australian rounds from that time held at a modified (shortened) version of the Adelaide Street Circuit.

 In 1989 when the ATCC returned to Mallala after an absence of 18 years, the tight and bumpy circuit received mixed reviews from the top touring car drivers.
 Some, such as Nissan driver Jim Richards praised the circuit stating that the racing would be closer as it did not allow the all-powerful Ford Sierra RS500's to fully utilise their speed advantage.
 Others such as reigning (and that years) ATCC champion Dick Johnson were openly critical of the circuit and its lack of facilities, though some cynically noted that other than Bathurst, Johnson wouldn't admit to liking any circuit located outside of his home state of Queensland.
 Ironically, Dick Johnson would actually win the 1989 ATCC race at Mallala rather easily, claiming pole position and sprinting away from the field to win by 29 seconds after 60 minutes of racing.
 To his credit circuit owner Clem Smith would use the profits made from hosting Australia's highest profile race series which would regularly draw a capacity crowd despite not always having good weather, to continually upgrade the facilities at Mallala until the championship moved to Adelaide in 1999.

 The following table lists the winner of the single race 1963 championship and the winners of each Australian Touring Car Championship round held at the Mallala circuit.

 Australian Super Touring Championship

 Mallala hosted the Australian Super Touring Championship (known as the Australian 2.0 Litre Touring Car Championship in 1993 and Australian Manufacturers' Championship in 1994) 8 times between 1993 and 2000–01.

 V8 Supercar Development Series

 Mallala Motor Sport Park hosted a round of the V8 Supercar Development Series each year from the inception of the series in 2000 through to 2006.
 Since 2007 all South Australian rounds have been held at the Adelaide Parklands Circuit.

 Australian Drivers' Championship

 Mallala Race Circuit hosted the South Australian round of the annual Australian Drivers' Championship each year from 1961 to 1971.
-Mallala Motor Sport Park has hosted rounds in numerous years since 1988.
+Mallala Motor Sport Park has hosted rounds in numerous years since 1988 including hosting the inaugural Formula Holden race in 1989..

 Australian Formula 2 Championship

 Australian Formula 2 Championship raced at Mallala 6 times between 1971 and 1988.
+The 1984 championship races were the first time the circuit had been used for CAMS sanctioned national championship racing of any category since 1971.